 The design or image from the computer is printed onto the special release paper (called sublimation transfer paper), and from there is applied to the item which is then put into a heat transfer press.

-There are a number of heat presses, for flat items, curved items, round items and even a 3D Vacuum press.
+There are a number of heat presses, for flat items, curved items, round items and even an attachment for printing shoes.

 Sublimation transfers, have photographic quality, with bright vibrant colours.